-There are 12 holdout states that still haven’t expanded Medicaid leaving over 2 million people in the “coverage gap”.
+There are currently 11 holdout states that have chosen not to offer their residents the expanded Medicaid program, leaving millions in the “coverage gap”.
 This is a situation where they earn too little to qualify for subsidized health plans on the Affordable Care Act insurance exchanges, but don’t meet their states income requirements for Medicaid.

 Medicaid income thresholds vary by state

 Medicaid is a health insurance program that is funded jointly by federal and state governments which strives to help low-income individuals have access to healthcare.
 It was established to provide medical coverage to children, parents, pregnant women, the elderly and the disabled who have limited income.

 Although the federal government sets some basic ground rules, each state can choose whether to offer more healthcare services than those mandated.
 The Affordable Care Act allocated funding for states to expand coverage to all adults with income no more than 133% of the Federal Poverty Level (FPL).
 It also allows 5% of income to be ignored so the threshold is 138% of FPL in reality.

 All states, the District of Colombia, and US territories offer Medicaid, although the extent of that participation varies.
 States can set their own income thresholds higher, or in the case of the non-expansion states lower, than the federal level, meaning that there is no uniform income threshold for Medicaid eligibility.

 Federal Poverty Level thresholds to qualify for Medicaid